krunalsabnis/springboot-java-rest-microservice/README.md

 This is a Demo Microservice REST APIs written in Java 8 using Spring Boot.
 It tries to follow API maturity model Level 3 using Swagger and asciidoc for API documentation.
 Integration test using JUnit and H2DB for "test" profile.
-(No Mocks !)
+(No Mocks) This project runs on docker and also brings up portainer for docker environment management.

 CI/CD : Using Travis for CI/CD : (Currently it runs build only (no deployment) on every commit and merge.)